sanikapatil0101/discord-rag-bot/README.md

 ## FAQ

+**Q: How do I check if the bot is synced?**
+Run `/status` to see all configured help channels, when each was last synced, total stored entries, and the trusted role.

 **Q: Can I add multiple help channels?**
 Yes.
 Run `/setup-help-channel` for each channel you want the bot to learn from.
 Each channel is synced independently.